Mass Under COVID Restrictions

 - Parishioners are again reminded that the dispensation from the obligation to attend Mass on Sundays/Holy Days is still active

-- Because it will be possible for people to come as individuals or as household groups it is not possible to be precise about the maximum capacity but it is likely to be about 70 people at each Mass
+- Because it will be possible for people to come as individuals or as household groups it is not possible to be precise about the maximum capacity but it has been set at about 120 people at each Mass.

-- Places will be available on a first come: first served basis and when all the seating stations (see video) are occupied, no more worshipers will be able to be admitted
+- Places will be available on a first come: first served basis and when all the seating stations (see video) are occupied, no more worshippers will be able to be admitted

 - Common questions that you may have are dealt with below - see FAQs (below the Video)